Black pastor: Verdict in Arbery murder case puts nation closer to fair and equal justice

 We knew this time had to be different and justice had to show its face to this family, this community and this country.

-Georgia’s most heralded son, Dr. Martin Luther King Jr., eloquently stated that “the moral arc of the universe is long, but it bends towards justice.”
+Georgia’s most heralded son, the Rev. Martin Luther King Jr., eloquently stated “the moral arc of the universe is long, but it bends towards justice.”
 Today, we bent the arc a little more in the favor of justice and tomorrow as we gather around our holiday tables, we will be thankful that a portion of justice has been served.

 At the heart of this moment, we embrace this glimmer of justice served in this verdict but realize our efforts cannot cease as we work to uproot systemic racism in our nation.